-1.4.
-World community

-- A. The world community is both discrete and bounded: it is discrete as it consists of isolated homes distinguished by their family names, and it is bounded by the size of the planet. - B. The single home seems to be also both discrete and bounded: it is discrete as one home and is bounded as the member of the ethnic community of homes. - C. The contradiction between the world community of homes and the single home is settled in the ethnic community; the latter is a discrete multitude of homes, like the world community, and, like the single home, it has a name, that of its chief, a male or female representative of the home-family with the most respectable social status.
-The ethnic community generates its ethnic culture and religion.

-1.5.
-Ethnic community

-A. The ethnic community unites families having ethnic affinity with its chief and is characterized by its population.
-The families that do not meet the criterion of affinity belong to other ethnic communities separated from the first by a border.

-- B. As the criterion of affinity is disputable and unable to determine the border exactly, some families find themselves belonging to two or more ethnic communities simultaneously, which results in conflicts between ethnic communities.
-But different ethnic communities are located in places with different geography and natural, territorial borders, which helps to settle the conflicts [5]. - C. The ethnic community separated by territorial borders is a territorial community, a nation; it has a characteristic territorial ethnicity of its families and a definite border with its neighbors.
-The nation generates its national culture and religion.
+- 1.4.
+From world community to ethnic community - A. The world community is an indefinite multitude of homes.
+It is connected because every home is a moral entity similar in this respect to, and engaged in spiritual interaction with, any other home.
+So it is a community characterized by moral, spiritual connectivity. - B. The world community is also discrete because the marital interaction of homes splits it into separate communities each of which is connected by the ethnic identity of its homes and is characterized by its ethnic connectivity. - C. Spiritual and marital interactions unite in the ethnic community.
+It is similar to the world community, because, like the latter, it consists of indefinite number of homes; on the other hand, it is similar to the single home, because, like the latter, it has a name, that of its chief, a male or female representative of the home with the most respectable social status.
+Connected by its spiritual and ethnic identity, the ethnic community is characterized by its ethnic cohesion and generates its ethnic religion and culture. - 1.5.
+From ethnic community to nation - A. The ethnic community unites families having ethnic affinity with its chief and is characterized by its population.
+The families that do not meet the criterion of affinity belong to other ethnic communities separated from the first by a border. - B. As the criterion of affinity is disputable and unable to determine the border exactly, some families find themselves belonging to two or more ethnic communities, which results in conflicts between ethnic communities.
+But different ethnic communities are located in places with different geography and natural, territorial borders, which helps to settle the conflicts [1]. - C. The ethnic community separated by territorial borders is a territorial community, a nation; it has a characteristic territorial ethnicity of its families and a definite border with its neighbors.
+The nation generates its national culture and religion. - 1.6.
+From nation to world-consistent nation - A. The nation establishes its national laws and regulations, which promotes national restrictions.

-1.6.
-Nation

-- A. The nation establishes its national laws and regulations that promote national restrictions.
 But the nation borders others nations with different laws and regulations. - B. The borders between nations become the cause of uncertainty and hostility.
 The nation struggles to settle its relations with its neighbors; the latter struggle to settle relations with their own neighbors and so forth; as a result, the national laws and regulations experience a world mediation and return to the original nation in the form of a mediated, universal, international law. - C. With the formation of the international law, the nation becomes consistent with the world and turns into a world-consistent nation (WCN), the nation governed by the international law.
 The WCN is a society with an ideal unity of three entities: the home, the nation and the international community; it is a religious community, where all the lay duties have religious motivations.
-Accordingly, the WCN generates three spiritual cornerstones of its ideology: science, philosophy and religion.
+Accordingly, the WCN generates three spiritual cornerstones of its ideology: universal science, philosophy and religion.